Training-Free Generation of Protein Sequences from Small Family Alignments via Stochastic Attention: Sampling Diagnostics

 \section{Sampling Diagnostics}

 To characterize the mixing properties of the Langevin sampler and justify the burn-in and thinning parameters used throughout the paper, we computed autocorrelation functions and effective sample sizes (ESS) from the Hopfield energy trace $E(\boldsymbol{\xi}_t)$ along each chain.
-For each family, we ran 10 independent ULA and MALA chains of $T{=}5{,}000$ steps at the generation temperature $\beta_{\mathrm{gen}} \approx 2\beta^*$, recording the full trajectory.
+For each family, we ran 10 independent unadjusted Langevin algorithm (ULA) and Metropolis-adjusted Langevin algorithm (MALA) chains of $T{=}5{,}000$ steps at the generation temperature $\beta_{\mathrm{gen}} \approx 2\beta^*$, recording the full trajectory.
 We computed the normalized autocorrelation function of the post-burn-in energy trace (iterations $2{,}001$--$5{,}000$), estimated the integrated autocorrelation time $\tau_{\mathrm{int}}$ using the initial positive sequence estimator with a cutoff at $\rho(\tau) < 0.05$, and derived the effective sample size as $\mathrm{ESS} = n/\tau_{\mathrm{int}}$ where $n{=}3{,}000$ is the number of post-burn-in samples.
-We also estimated burn-in convergence as the earliest iteration at which the running mean energy (200-step window) was within 1\% of the stationary mean.

 Table~\ref{tab:sampling-diag} reports the results across all eight families.
 The integrated autocorrelation time ranged from $76$ to $122$ iterations for ULA and from $82$ to $131$ for MALA, yielding $32$--$42$ effective samples per chain (ULA) and $27$--$39$ per chain (MALA).
-The thinning interval of 100 is thus well matched to the autocorrelation time ($\mathrm{thin}/\tau_{\mathrm{int}} = 0.8$--$1.3$), ensuring that retained samples are approximately independent.
+The thinning interval of 100 is thus well matched to the autocorrelation time ($\mathrm{thin}/\tau_{\mathrm{int}} = 0.8$--$1.3$), yielding retained samples that are approximately independent.
 Across 30 chains, the total effective sample size is approximately $30 \times 35 \approx 1{,}050$ independent draws from the Boltzmann distribution, from which we retain 150 decoded sequences ($5$ per chain).
-The burn-in of $2{,}000$ iterations provides a $3.2$--$6.6\times$ margin over the empirical convergence point ($304$--$617$ iterations), confirming that the chains have reached stationarity before sampling begins.
-The MALA acceptance rates ($99.6$--$99.8\%$) confirm that the ULA discretization bias is negligible at step size $\alpha{=}0.01$: the Metropolis correction rejects fewer than $0.4\%$ of proposals, indicating that the unadjusted and adjusted samplers explore essentially the same distribution.
+The burn-in of $2{,}000$ iterations provides a $3.2$--$6.6\times$ margin over the empirical convergence point ($304$--$617$ iterations), supporting the use of this burn-in before sampling begins.
+The MALA acceptance rates ($99.6$--$99.8\%$) show that the Metropolis correction rejects fewer than $0.4\%$ of proposed moves at step size $\alpha{=}0.01$, so the unadjusted and adjusted updates rarely differ in this regime.
+A high acceptance rate bounds rather than directly quantifies the stationary-distribution bias of ULA; we therefore report it only as evidence that the two samplers take nearly identical steps at this step size, and adopt ULA for its computational efficiency.